renansilva15/ds-work/README.md

 ### Run

+Go to *consumer/src/consumer.js* and change the *API_KEY*.
+You can get a new key [here](https://rapidapi.com/fariswdcash-434L2ELS8qx/api/instagram-profile1/).

-Go to *docker-compose.yml* folder and run the command below in the terminal:
+After change the *API_KEY*, go to *docker-compose.yml* folder and run the command below in the terminal:

 ```
 docker compose up